nordcraftengine/documentation/docs/03-app-examples/index.md

 ---
 title: App examples
-description: Explore a variety projects built in Nordcraft, including a drum machine, a CSS only clock, and the Nordcraft editor itself.
+description: Explore a variety of projects built in Nordcraft, including a drum machine, a CSS only clock, and the Nordcraft editor itself.
 ---

 ## App examples